 IDL prints “1” because the argument is finite.

 See Additional Examples for more examples of using FINITE.

 Returns 1 (True) if its argument is finite.
 If the argument is infinite or not a defined number (NaN), the FINITE function returns 0 (False).
 The result is a byte expression of the same structure as the argument X.

 A floating-point, double-precision, or complex scalar or array expression.
 Strings are first converted to floating-point.
-This function is meaningless for byte, integer, or longword arguments.
+This function returns 1 (True) for byte, integer, or longword arguments.

 Set this keyword to cause FINITE to return True if the X argument is the IEEE special floating-point value Infinity (either positive or negative), or False otherwise.